Tʼuyʼtʼtanat-Cease Wyss

 Tʼuyʼtʼtanat-Cease Wyss is a Skwxwú7mesh (Squamish) artist and interdisciplinary artist, ethnobotanist, and educator based in Vancouver, British Columbia.
 Also of Stó:lō, Kānaka Maoli (Hawaiian), Irish-Métis, and Swiss descent, she is an independent curator, activist, and small business owner.

 Wyss's interdisciplinary practice encompasses aspects of visual art, fiber arts, ethnobotany, storytelling, and community education, among other interdisciplinary approaches.
 She has been working with new media, performance, and interdisciplinary arts for more than 30 years.
 As a Coast Salish weaver, Wyss works with wool and cedar, and uses indigenous plants in the dyeing process.
 Wyss also engages with beekeeping and gardening practices as part of community-led initiatives and as a way to explore aspects of land remediation - the ability of plants to remediate soil that has been contaminated with colonial toxins.

 Wyss is a member of the Aboriginal Writers Collective West Coast and owns Raven and Hummingbird Tea Co. with her daughter Senaqwila Wyss.
 She is also a beekeeper.

 She designed the Indigenous Plant Garden at the Museum of Vancouver.

+Wyss is running as a Park Board Commissioner candidate in the 2026 Vancouver municipal election, as one of 12 current candidates running with COPE for the upcoming October election.